Mail Code: 94305-5324

 PATH 213.
 Gross Autopsy Pathology Laboratory.
 2-3 Units.

 Examine/discuss unfixed dissected organs from current autopsies and correlate morphologic findings with the clinical history.
 Students view postmortem examinations and may participate (in a small group) in one postmortem examination with the assistance of residents and staff, and present the case to the class.
 Class scheduling is flexible.
 Additional unit for participation in a postmortem examination.
 Class may not be repeated.
-Prerequisite: HHD220.
+Concurrent enrollment in INDE223 required.

 PATH 218.
 Computational Analysis of Biological Information: Introduction to Python for Biologists.
 2 Units.